-- (a) If the Chief Regulatory Officer or Review Panel authorizes disciplinary proceedings pursuant to Rule 705(a)(3)(iii) or 703(b)(1)(iii), the Market Regulation Department will prepare, and serve in accordance with Rule 708, a notice of charges. - (b) A notice of charges will: - (1) state the acts, practices or conduct that the respondent is alleged to have engaged in; - (2) state the Exchange Rule or provision of Applicable Law alleged to have been violated or about to be violated; - (3) state the proposed sanctions; - (4) advise the respondent of its right to a hearing; - or any other representative of its choosing in all succeeding stages of the disciplinary process; provided, however, that the respondent may not be represented by any member of the Exchange's Board or Disciplinary Panel, any employee of the Exchange, or any person substantially related to the underlying investigations, such as material witness or other respondents; - (6) state the period of time within which the respondent can request a hearing on the notice of charges, which will not be less than 20 days after service of the notice of charges; - (7) advise the respondent that any failure to request a hearing within the period stated, except for good cause, will be deemed to constitute a waiver of the right to a hearing; and - (8) advise the respondent that any allegation in the notice of charges that is not expressly denied will be deemed to be admitted.
+- (a) If the Chief Regulatory Officer or Review Panel authorizes disciplinary proceedings pursuant to Rule 705(a)(3)(iii) or 705\(\text{\circ}\)(b)(1)(iii), the Market Regulation Department will prepare, and serve in accordance with Rule 708, a notice of charges. - (b) A notice of charges will: - (1) state the acts, practices or conduct that the respondent is alleged to have engaged in; - (2) state the Exchange Rule or provision of Applicable Law alleged to have been violated or about to be violated; - (3) state the proposed sanctions; - (4) advise the respondent of its right to a hearing; - (5) advise the respondent that he or she has the right to be represented by legal counsel or any other representative of its choosing in all succeeding stages of the disciplinary process; provided, however, that the respondent may not be represented by any member of the Exchange's Board or Disciplinary Panel, any employee of the Exchange, or any person substantially related to the underlying investigations, such as material witness or other respondents; - (6) state the period of time within which the respondent can request a hearing on the notice of charges, which will not be less than twenty (20) days after service of the notice of charges; - (7) advise the respondent that any failure to request a hearing within the period stated, except for good cause, will be deemed to constitute a waiver of the right to a hearing; and - (8) advise the respondent that any allegation in the notice of charges that is not expressly denied will be deemed to be admitted.